felipengeletrica/NubankRevEngineer/README.md

 To add new banks you need to add in the change the list of banks in the BankScraper.cs class and create a new bank class.
 Check out template folser with example of how to use the software abstraction layer templates.

+##Thanks

+Based on the Python project from https://github.com/AndreCGusmao/bankscraper